Skip to main content

 Frequently Asked Questions

-Miraculous: Paris Under Siege is a platformer game with kids theme.
+Miraculous: Paris Under Siege is a platformer game with fantasy, anime and kids themes.

 Miraculous: Paris Under Siege is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.